 Beyond the content of the show itself, though, there is one nagging question: why was this made?
 What about 2017 made the producers think now is the time to bring The Laughing Salesman back?
 As mentioned before, the series feels old, not really fitting in even among all the reboots etc being released.
-It made sense for the manga to be written when it was, when gekiga comics were booming & artists were keen to expose the rotten teeth behind the smile of Japanese society.
+It made sense for the manga to be written when it was, when gekiga comics were booming & many mangaka were looking to cater to an audiencve eager for darker, edgier stories.
 The previous anime adaptation fits in with the transition in anime from space opera optimism to cyberpunk & post apocalyptic pessimism that occurred during the very peak of the bubble economy & the crash that in some ways Japan still hasn't fully recovered from.

 But there is no economic crash in 2017.
 No Japanese New Wave driving artists to challenge the post-war consensus on what is an appropriate subject for media.
 There is certainly a growing unease about inequality & the failing social contract in Japan, & as mentioned some of the characters do seem to address that.
 But too many feel like stock characters that could have existed at any time in post or even pre-WW2 media.
 Office women having to put up with their co-workers talking behind their backs & salarymen cheating on their wives, while still no doubt a feature of Japanese society, just don't feel particularly modern.